sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

   --secret-file  credentials-velero
 ```

-As soon the `Velero` is available the backups CRs should be available also on `dr-hub2`
+As soon the `Velero` is available, the backup CRs should also be available on `dr-hub2`:

 ```shell
 $ velero backup get